 Over the course of the next four years, the Badger State grew up in a hurry, sending over 91,000 men (eleven percent of the population) to fight in the Civil War.
 They organized at thirteen training camps around the state into fifty-three infantry regiments, four cavalry regiments, one heavy artillery regiment, and thirteen light artillery batteries.
 The Iron Brigade, Old Abe and Military Affairs.
 Between 1860 and 1861, eleven Southern states defied the authority of the U.S. government and seceded from the Union, asserting a doctrine of states' rights.

 Many of Wisconsin's regiments were composed primarily of single ethnic groups.
 For example, the 9th, 26th, and 45th were mainly Germans, while the Norwegians filled the ranks of the 15th Regiment.
 An indication of the magnitude of Wisconsin's contribution can be gained by viewing the Roster of Wisconsin Volunteers, War of Rebellion, 1861-1865, Vol I (available at www.wisconsinhistory.org).

-For example, the Roster lists 110 volunteer entries from Beaver Dam, 26 from Juneau, 16 from Horicon, and 57 from Waupun.
-The 8th Wisconsin became known as the "Eagle Regiment" because of a pet bald eagle, named "Old Abe" they carried into battle.
+The Iron Brigade earned its famous nickname on Aug.
+28, 1862, at the Battle of South Mountain, in Maryland.
+Get breaking news sent instantly to your inbox.
 Iron Brigade Home Page.
 Wisconsins Involvement in the Civil War.
 Historical Essay The Civil War touched virtually every Wisconsin family.